Mikyy77/OnlineAuction/ReadMe.md

 ## Bidder Estate Auction House

+## How to Run

+Make sure to have Java 17 and also JavaFX 17.
+The correct location for the javaFX jar files is under C:\javafx-sdk-17.0.2\lib You have to add this file as the VM argument: --module-path "C:\javafx-sdk-17.0.2\lib" --add-modules javafx.controls,javafx.fxml

 ## Documentation

 My project is about creating a real estate auction that works on principles of an English auction.
 It is being developed in Java in Intellij IDEA IDE with the help of JavaFX.
 I have implemented an easy version of login, with saving the data in a text document.
 The passwords are not hashed yet, but they will be in the final version.